gbouras13/plassembler/docs/flye_non_determinism.md

 I have included the Flye v2.9.2 assembly lengths with and without without `--deterministic` run using Plassembler.
 The exact same readset for all 3 runs (1, 8 and 16 threads) are used as input (as chopper is deterministic).

+Note that this is with Plassembler v1.0.0, so if you dig into the details on Zenodo the log files will look different.

-The exact command used within Plassembler is:
+The exact command used within `plassembler` is:

 ```
 flye --nano-hq <input fastq> --out-dir <output directory> --threads <thread count>